ebokobi/Pep-Supplemental-Project-EmmanuelOkobi/README.md

             - users should be able to purchase items

 ## Business Requirements
-- Users should be able to open a new account with the Planetarium
+- Users should be able to open a new account with the Planetarium                                   // check
-- Users should be able to securely log in to their account
+- Users should be able to securely log in to their account                                          // check
 - Users should be able to add new Planets to the Planetarium
 - Users should be able to remove Planets from the Planetarium they previously added
 - Users should be able to add Moons to the Planetarium associated with their Planets